Table of contents

 This is an extreme example, but it illustrates why it's important to be specific with the keywords you choose for your resume.
 Look for phrases from the job listing that you can incorporate and try to be exact in your word choice when it comes to the most important phrases.

-But what actually is ATS?
+But what actually is an ATS?
 Applicant tracking systems work by searching through resumes for preset keywords.
-Employers tell the ATS what they want to see on a resume and the ATS filters through the applicants to find the ones that match.
+Employers tell the ATS what they want to see on a resume, and the ATS filters through the applicants to find the ones that match.

-Follow the keywords provided in the job listing and they’ll lead you right to a resume that not only passes ATS but also incorporates the terms that you already know the hiring team is hoping to see.
+Follow the keywords provided in the job listing, and they'll lead you to a resume that not only passes ATS but also incorporates the terms you already know the hiring team hopes to see.

-Now that we know what keywords are and how they can help us beat the ATS process, let’s look at how to use keywords on a resume.
 You might be wondering, now that I know that keywords are important, how do I know which keywords to use on my resume?
+Let's review how to use resume keywords to ace the ATS screening and impress employers.

 Step one is to read the job listing carefully.
 Let's use an example job listing to demonstrate: